aditic2160/PlannerPal/README.md

 # PlannerPal

-PlannerPal is a **purely frontend React application** designed to help students stay organized, manage tasks, take notes, collaborate, and track their schedules—all in one centralized platform.
+PlannerPal is a **purely frontend React application** designed to help students stay organized, manage tasks, take notes, collaborate, and track their schedules in one centralized platform.
 The app is lightweight, easy to use, and focuses on improving productivity without adding unnecessary complexity.

 ## Features